Symmetry Breaking from Monopole Condensation in QED$_3$: QED in the UV: Symmetries and Anomalies

 When we combine this term with the coupling to the~$U(1)_m$ background field~$A_m$ in \eqref{QEDlagrangianbackground}, we find

 Here we have used~\eqref{correctspinc} and the Wu formula, and we have defined the conventional~$U(1)$ connections

-By the Whitney sum formula, the anomaly in~\eqref{anomalyAmAf} corresponds uniquely to the following $U(2)$ form
+By the Whitney sum formula, the anomaly in~\eqref{anomalyAmAf} corresponds uniquely to the following $U(2)$ form,

 where $\cF$ is the curvature of the $U(2)$ gauge field $\cA$.
-Note that~\eqref{anomaly as c2} agrees with a recent computation performed in \cite{Hsin:2024abm}, where a~$U(2)$-preserving, but time-reversal breaking regulator was used.
+Note that~\eqref{anomaly as c2} agrees with the results of \cite{Benini:2017dus} (see also \cite{Hsin:2024abm}), where a~$U(2)$-preserving, but time-reversal breaking regulator was used.
 Indeed, \eqref{anomaly as c2} is a parity anomaly, i.e.~a mixed anomaly between~$U(2)$ and an orientation-reversing symmetry that pins the coefficient of~$c_2(U(2))$ to~$0$ or~$\pi$.
 There is no pure $U(2)$ anomaly, as was already shown in \cite{Benini:2017dus}.

 In principle, there may be other possible anomalies involving the discrete symmetries $\cC$ and $\cT$.
 According to our classification in Appendix \ref{appendixU2result}, we have the following options, none of which end up being realized in~$N_f = 2$ QED$_3$.
 Here we give short arguments ruling them out in turn: